-- Plant Control System: Must perform all Real-Time Device functionality described in this document. - DNP3 Output Interface Protocol Layer: The Plant Control System must communicate with the DNP3 subordinate protocol and support the objects and variations described in this document. - Encryption Layer: This layer will be an implementation of SSL/TLS using ISO-issued digital certificates.. - 4.
+- 1. Plant Control System: Must perform all Real-Time Device functionality described in this document. - DNP3 Output Interface Protocol Layer: The Plant Control System must communicate with the DNP3 subordinate protocol and support the objects and variations described in this document. - 3.
+Encryption Layer: This layer will be an implementation of SSL/TLS using ISO-issued digital certificates-or an implementation of DispersiveTM CISDN. - 4.
 TCP/IP Output Interface Layer: The serial to IP device acts as the TCP server/connection.
 Once the serial to IP device has requested and established the TCP connection, the encrypted DNP3 compatible data stream passes through a TCP/IP connection over a TCP/IP network. - DNP3 over TCP/IP over SSL/TLS or DNP3 over CISDN: Secure DNP3 data over TCP/IP is achieved when the encrypted DNP3 compatible data stream is transported onto the TCP/IP network.
-Encryption is provided by SSL/TLS. - 6.
+Encryption is provided by SSL/TLS or DispersiveTM CISDN. - 6.
 ISO Multi-Porting Capability: The security device must have one IP address with the ability to communicate with two simultaneous TCP/IP connections sourced from the ISO's EMS.
 For resources with a capacity of less than 10 MW and for intermittent resources, the ISO may grant an exemption from the requirement for multiple simultaneous connections.